COMMUNICATIONS, ELECTRONICS, EMERGENCY MANAGEMENT

 TOWN OF OCEAN CITY

-FY 18 revenue reflects continued participation in the Emergency Management Assistance (EMA) funding from the Federal Emergency Management Agency.
+FY 24 revenue reflects continued participation in the Emergency Management Assistance (EMA) funding from the Federal Emergency Management Agency.
 A grant equivalent to the partial salary and benefits of the Emergency Management Director has been included.
 A portion of the Homeland Securities grant funds will be allocated to cover the partial salary and benefits of the Emergency Planner.
-Grants shown in FY 16 will be added to the FY 18 budget if received.
-The estimate for antenna rents for the Ocean Pines tower increases slightly.
+Other grants received in FY 24 will be added as received.
+The estimate for small cell tower rental increases.

 CHANGES IN OPERATIONS: